benjamin-asr/benjamin-asr.github.io/docs/arbade.md

 ## Verification

-When you are using Benjamin regularly, samples will be generated when issueing commands. all of these samples are useful for training, but you need to assure that these samples are matched with detected words. for verifying such samples you can press `V` to change verification mode and press `space` to start verification process.
+When you are using Benjamin regularly, samples will be generated when issueing commands.
+To use these samples, you need to assure that they are matched with the detected words.
+For verifying these samples you can press `V` to change the verification mode and press `space` to start verification process.

 ![Verify](../img/verify.png)